ReactiveMongo/reactivemongo-site/releases/0.12/documentation/tutorial/play.md

 }
 {% endhighlight %}

-> Please Notice:
->
+**Please note:**

-> - your controller may extend `MongoController` which provides a few helpers
+- Your controller may extend `MongoController` which provides a few helpers.
-> - all actions are asynchronous because ReactiveMongo returns `Future[Result]`
+- All actions are asynchronous because ReactiveMongo returns `Future[Result]`.
-> - we use a specialized collection called `JSONCollection` that deals naturally with `JsValue` and `JsObject`
+- We use a specialized collection called `JSONCollection` that deals naturally with `JsValue` and `JsObject`.

 ### Play controller sample using JSON Writes and Reads